Strict laws control the use of animals in research.

 The Secretary of State, on the advice of the Home Office, approves new Project Licences as well as the Establishment Licence.

-In addition, Home Office Inspectors have access to all facilities and visit regularly, usually on an unannounced basis.
-They perform detailed inspections and provide advice and assistance with all matters relating to animal work and licencing.
-They meet regularly with senior staff to ensure high standards of compliance to the law and animal welfare are maintained and monitored at all times.
+In addition, Home Office Inspectors have access to all facilities and can visit regularly, usually unannounced.
+They carry out detailed inspections and provide advice on all matters relating to animal work and licencing.
+They meet senior staff regularly to ensure high standards of compliance to the law and animal welfare guidlines are maintained at all times.